clinicalomx/metabolic-microenvironment-predictors-of-nsclc-immunotherapy-response/README.md

 Code for manuscript "Metabolic characterization of tumor-immune interactions by multiplexed immunofluorescence reveals spatial mechanisms of immunotherapy response in non-small cell lung carcinoma (NSCLC)"

 univariate_analysis contains code for figures 1-3
+evironment and dependencies for univariate_analysis contained in napari-prism package: https://github.com/clinicalomx/napari-prism

 multivariate_analysis contains notebooks for figures 4-7